VentureBuilders/venturebuilders-nl/index.md

 feature_blocks:
 - subhead: Accelerate
   description: By working side-by-side with our founders, we are able to provide them
-    with operational know-how and rescources to grow concepts into profitable businesses.
+    with operational know-how and resources to grow concepts into profitable businesses.
 - subhead: Invest
   description: We provide seed and early growth capital during development and early
     revenue stage.
 Further down the road, we assist in raising external growth capital